swapavan11/Apricity.ai/SETUP_AUTH_CLOUDINARY.md

-# QuizHive.ai - Authentication & Cloudinary Setup Guide
+# Apricity.ai - Authentication & Cloudinary Setup Guide

-This guide will help you set up user authentication with email/mobile OTP, Google OAuth, and Cloudinary PDF storage for the QuizHive.ai application.
+This guide will help you set up user authentication with email/mobile OTP, Google OAuth, and Cloudinary PDF storage for the Apricity.ai application.

 ## 🚀 Features Added